jwrr/lued/README.md

 tab - don't look for match if over space - done
 Don't highlight text in comments

-When sel_on, <Enter> finds the next occurrence of the selection (instead of deleting text and creating new line). - done vi style open file to previous row+col. (not session based)
+<Enter> when text is selected finds the next occurrence of text (instead of deleting text and creating new line).
+alt-dc = ctrl+d, ctrl+c. similar to alt-df = ctrl+d,ctrl+f
+vi style open file to previous row+col. (not session based)